The End of Video Coding? - Slashdot

 Re: (Score:2)

+The trouble is that it will immediately be locked up behind patents, free implementations will be sued, and it'll be packed with DRM and require per-play online-permission.

+Our main problem isn't technology, it's the legal clusterfuck that has glommed onto the technology landscape.

 I'd say we're moving at a pretty healthy pace.
-(Score:2)
+(Score:4, Insightful)

 H.264 was king.
 Now we've got H.265 and AV1 which have not entirely replaced H.264 due to compatibility purposes, but have still gained significant traction.